Austin, TX Solar Panels

 Key Takeaways

-- Texas offers a 100% property tax exemption on the added home value from solar, one of the most valuable incentives available to Austin homeowners.
+- Texas offers a 100% property tax exemption on the added home value from solar, saving most homeowners hundreds of dollars every year.

 Austin Electricity Prices